elixir-lang/elixir-lang.github.com/learning.markdown

 <a class="cover" href="https://exercism.io/tracks/elixir" title="Elixir Track on Exercism.io"> <img src="https://assets.exercism.io/tracks/elixir-bordered-turquoise.png" alt="Exercism.io Elixir track" width="190" /></a>

-Exercism.io provides free code practice and mentoring across a range of languages.
-This is the Elixir track.
+Exercism.io is an open source platform that provides free practice and mentoring in many languages, including elixir.
-The site has a guided series of exercises with varying difficultly that are mentored by volenteers.
-The exercises range from Hello World to some OTP examples.
-Once you have completed an exercise you can see other students solutions.
+It features exercises of varying difficulty, from string processing to using OTP, that are mentored by volunteers.
+Once you have completed an exercise you can also view other students' solutions.

 <div class="clear"></div>